caleorourke/skim/index.md

 ## Legacy Browsers

-Support is limited to whatever a legacy browser can handle.
+Support is limited to whatever legacy browsers can handle.
 You can try using [Modernizr](http://modernizr.com) to circumvent compatibility issues, but it's not perfect.

 ~~~html
 <script src="//cdnjs.cloudflare.com/ajax/libs/modernizr/2.8.2/modernizr.min.js"></script>